ceh58/texas-power-crisis/README.md

 # Texas Power Crisis
 By [Carmen Hoyt](https://ceh58.github.io/) [@ceh58](https://github.com/ceh58)

-This repository investigates power outages in Houston, TX resulting from the winter storm in February 2021.

 **INSERT IMAGE?**

 ## About
-In February of 2021, Texas experienced a series of extreme winter storms[^1] that exposed vulnerabilities in the power grid[^2].
+In February of 2021, Texas experienced a series of extreme winter storms that exposed vulnerabilities in the power grid.
 The resulting power outages disproportionately affected different socioeconomic groups in Houston, Texas.
-Using 4 different datasets (VIIRS, roads, houses, and socioeconomic data), this analysis investigates the impacts of these power outages on the residents of the Houston metropolitan area.
+Using 4 different datasets (VIIRS, roads, houses, and socioeconomic data), this analysis investigates the impacts of these power outages on the residents of the Houston metropolitan area, particularly the distribution of outages relative to median household income.

-[^1]: Read more about the 2021 winter storm [here](https://en.wikipedia.org/wiki/February_13%E2%80%9317,_2021_North_American_winter_storm).

-[^2]: Read more about the Texas power crisis [here](https://en.wikipedia.org/wiki/2021_Texas_power_crisis).

 ## Skills
-This analysis harnesses a few valuable skills:
+This analysis harnesses the following valuable skills:

-- Reclassifing rasters
+- Reclassifying rasters
 - Masking rasters
 - Vectorizing rasters
-- Transforming spatial data
+- Transforming Coordinate Reference Systems
-- Buffering
+- Buffering features
-- Mapping with tmap
+- Mapping with `tmap`

-I used the stars and terra packages for working with raster data and the sf package for working with vector data.
+The `stars` and `terra` packages were useful for working with raster data, and the `sf` package was used for working with vector data.

 ## Repository Structure
 ```